 Frank Bloch, Professor Emeritus at Vanderbilt University (USA), was named by the GAJE Board of Directors as the inaugural recipient of the Menon Award.
 Professor Bloch was among an international group of law teachers who founded GAJE in the late 1990s and has been a part of the GAJE leadership throughout its history.
 Together with Dr. Menon, he co-chaired GAJE’s Inaugural Worldwide Conference held in Thiruvananthapuram, India, in 1999.

-10th Worldwide GAJE Conference will be held in Indonesia 4-10 December 2019
+10th Worldwide GAJE Conference held in Bandung, Indonesia on 4-10 December 2019

-GAJE’s 10th Worldwide Conference will take place in Bandung, Indonesia from the 4th through the 10th of December 2019 on the campus of Pasundan University.
-Once again, the conference will consist of two parts: a General Conference, with plenaries and concurrent sessions on various themes and topics (4-8 December), and a Training-of-Trainers (TOT) workshop on practical aspects for implementing justice education, including clinical teaching methods (9-10 December).
+GAJE’s 10th Worldwide Conference, celebrating GAJE’s 20th Anniversary, took place in Bandung, Indonesia from the 4th through the 10th of December 2019 on the campus of Pasundan University.
+As with past worldwide conferences, the conference consisted of two parts: a General Conference, with plenaries and concurrent sessions on various themes and topics (4-8 December), and a Training-of-Trainers (TOT) workshop on practical aspects for implementing justice education, including clinical teaching methods (9-10 December).

 9th Worldwide GAJE Conference was held in Puebla and Tlaxcala, Mexico 5-12 December 2017